International Business Courses

 May be repeated for a maximum of 3 semester hours.
 Prerequisite: junior/senior standing and approval of international business coordinator.

 I B 656 - International Business Administration

 Impact of economic, cultural, legal/political, institutional, and competitive issues on the management of international and global business operations.
 Adjustment of strategic and tactical entry mode, marketing, production, human resources, and financial decisions to macroenvironmental constraints in selected world regions and markets.
 Case studies and reports.
-Prerequisite: BMA 620 or MTG 624 or consent of instructor; consent of director of graduate programs.
+Prerequisite: Consent of instructor and/or consent of director of graduate programs.

 I B 658 - Topics in International Business

 Topics of special interest which may vary each time the course is offered.
 Topic stated in current Schedule of Classes.